FESTIVAL PASSES AVAILABLE!

 recently, in regular performance work at the newly acquired Maplestreet Performing Arts

 Center &Theater (MPACT).
-The ultimate goal of W.A.R. is to function as a spiritual, practical
+The ultimate goal of W.A.R. is to function as a spiritual, practical and financial support foundation for Christian Artists in the New England area and beyond, and

-to be a positive, culturally-diverse force in the arts community-at-large.
+to be a positive, culturally diverse force in the arts community at large.

 Music, storytelling, spoken word and more